Updated: January 24, 2024 - 10 min read

 This has a double result for you.
 One, there are swathes of resources out there specifically to prep for this behemoth of a case interview.
 Two, if you can give a McKinsey-standard answer to a case interview, you’ll outshine the competition easily!

 While you can’t be totally sure what you’ll be asked in a case interview, you can still prepare.

 The smart thing to do is to practice case interview questions ahead of time.
 The way to do this is to pick apart the job posting you’re interviewing for, and identify what the main responsibilities are.

-Case interview preparation is absolutely essential for acing PM interviews, as you’re bound to be asked a hypothetical question sooner or later in the interview process.
+Case interview preparation is absolutely essential for acing product manager interviews, as you’re bound to be asked a hypothetical question sooner or later in the interview process.

 Companies know how much time, research, and information goes into making informed product decisions.
 So if they’ve asked you to propose a new feature for their product as part of your interview, they’re not looking for something they can actually implement from you.
 They just want to see how you think, and what your analytical and problem-solving skills are.
 It’s also a test of your communication skills, seeing how you present yourself and your ideas.